transeptorlabs/smarthub-snap/README.md

 ## Getting Started

-The snap require a connection to ERC4337 Bundler.
-We will use Transeptor Bundler running along side a geth client to set up local ERC4337 environment.
+The snap requires a connection to ERC4337 Bundler.
+We will use Transeptor Bundler running alongside a geth client to set up the local ERC-4337 environment.

 ### Running ERC 4337 Bundler locally

-1. Clone transeptor bundler repo [here](https://github.com/transeptorlabs/transeptor-bundler) to local machine.
+1. Clone the Transeptor bundler repo [here](https://github.com/transeptorlabs/transeptor-bundler) to the local machine.
-2. Open up you terminal a change directory to clone transeptor bundler repo
+2. Open up your terminal a change directory to clone Transeptor bundler repo
 3. Add environment variables to `.env`- `MNEMONIC=<your_seed_phrase>` and `BENEFICIARY=<address_to_receive_funds>`
 4. Start local GETH client `npm run geth:start` (will start at http://localhost:8545/)
-5. Deploy entry point contract and fund the bundler signer account `npm run deploy:local`
+5. Deploy the entry point contract and fund the bundler signer account using `npm run deploy:local` script
 6. Start up bundler `npm run transeptor:start`

-## Start up snap and React app
+### Start up snap and React app

-Make sure you follow th steps in `Running ERC 4337 Bundler locally` before start the snap
+Make sure you follow the steps in `Running ERC 4337 Bundler locally` before starting the snap

 ```shell
 yarn install && yarn start
 ```

 ## Contributing
+We welcome contributions to enhance our ERC-4337 Relayer Snap.
+If you would like to contribute, please follow these guidelines [here](https://github.com/transeptorlabs/erc-4337-snap/blob/main/CONTRIBUTING.md).

 ### Testing and Linting